 Since launching her eponymous fashion brand in 2010, Sally LaPointe has become known for electric, neon-adjacent monochrome looks that pack a punch.
 That said, for a while now, the New York-based designer had noticed that customers were buying her downtown cool garments in shades of cream and white for an unexpected occasion: weddings.
 “Not just like the wedding [day],” she tells Refinery29.
 “But everything around the wedding, so rehearsal dinner, the brunch after, and bachelorette.”
-With that in mind, this week, she launched her debut bridal collection — the LaPointe way.
+With that in mind, the designer launched her debut bridal collection — the LaPointe way — available now.

 While a wedding line may seem unexpected from a brand known for its bold colors (even the label’s e-commerce site is shoppable by colors), it’s one that LaPointe finds fitting given the rise of elopements and micro-weddings following the pandemic: “I think about the timing right now with everything that’s going on that created this new bride.”